 We stayed at the Guest House Best Food.
 The room itself was fine but, as the name would suggest, the hotel was part of an adjacent twenty-four-hour fast food joint and our room looked out immediately onto the street.
 As a result, we had cars (accompanied by crappy Balkan pop music) pulling up and parking outside our window all night long.
-On the plus side, the location was good: we could walk to the City Hall in about five minutes and to the train station in about quarter of an hour.
+On the plus side, the location was good: we could walk to the City Hall in about five minutes and to the train station in about a quarter of an hour.

-Guest House Best Food was one the cheapest places we could find in Subotica.
+Guest House Best Food was one of the cheapest places we could find in Subotica.
 My advice would be to avoid the weekend (when prices go up and the town is busier) or increase your budget and look for something better.

 Transport options for getting to Subotica from Novi Sad